Gregory-Pagnoux/Moonshot/Specifications/Functional_specification.md

 #### A. Purpose

 Phoenix is a healthy mirror who allows to the customer to control his temperature with a thermometer laser[^1], pulse thanks to BioActive sensor[^2], diabetes with a glucose meter[^3], and if he is alcoholic with a breathalyzer[^4].
-With your Smartphone you have the possibility to track your datas
+With your Smartphone you have the possibility to track your datas.

 In my family, we are the high risk type when it comes to cancer and disease like many other people.
 I once watched the movie "Seven Sisters" by Tommy Wirkola and saw the mirror that described every flaw in their face.
 So, I decided to inspire me of this movie and of this idea, to make it a reaality. allows to people to take care of themselves in front of their mirror.